 - Employers should not knowingly allow workers to come to a workplace when they are sick with COVID-19 or required to self-isolate under public health guidelines for COVID-19.
 If they do, they are likely to be in breach of their duties under the Health and Safety at Work Act.

-- All workplaces must comply with the conditions of each alert level.
+- All workplaces must comply with the conditions of each COVID-19 traffic light setting.
 To find out more visit the COVID-19 website (external link)

 - Businesses should check if they are eligible for financial support from Work and Income (external link)